What Is Syndication on BlogHer?

 How long will it take before I know if the post I emailed will be syndicated?

-We look at every link sent to us, but, due to the volume of submissions, we do not respond individually to every submission with a yes/no response.
-We do, however, commit that we’ll review your links within two weeks from when you sent them.
-If – based on what has already been published on BlogHer.com in the past six months, what has already been scheduled in our current and upcoming editorial calendars, and the subject matter, style and content of the specific submitted posts – we decide to syndicate one of the submitted posts, we will email you directly with further instructions within that two-week period.
+We look at every link sent to us.
+Due to the volume of submissions, we cannot respond individually to every submission with a yes/no response.
+We do review all links within two weeks from when you submit them.
+If we decide to syndicate one of your posts, we will email you directly with further instructions.
 If you haven’t heard from us in two weeks, please do try again with different individual posts.
 We have syndicated many posts from writers after multiple submissions that were *not* published.